goliatone/wee-things-workshop/tutorials/2-blink/README.md

 tmr.alarm(1, 2000, 1, function()
 ```

-Next we check the LED current state.
+Next we check the LED's current state.
 If it's off we supply voltage to **pin 4**:

 ```
 gpio.write(pin, gpio.HIGH)